rodrigo749/rodrigo749/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp; I'm a software developer at Luby Software, currently working in full stack applications patterns.\
+💡 &nbsp; I'm a software developer at B4A - Beauty For All, Beautytech startup , currently working in front-end applications patterns.\
 🎓 &nbsp;I have a bachelor's degree in information systems 🌱